billfern23/Shopmart/Readme.md

     METHOD: GET</br>

     https://shopmart24.herokuapp.com/products?category=categoryname </br>
-    How to use:
+    How to use:</br>
-    Paste url with get method
+    Paste url with get method, replace categoryname with the category you are looking for.
     Method uses a query field a query field called cateogry, replace categoryname with the category of products you want to retrieve.
     <b>DISCLAIMER: The categoryname must be exactly the same way it is stored in the database ie, case